By Contributor (Source: Persian Heritage Magazine)

 It was during the hostage crisis when I asked for an appointment from the Director of the National Endowment and “Iran” had become a hated word in the US.
 Nonetheless, the Director of the National Endowment listened to me carefully and eventually said: Well, your project is the kind of projects that we support, but you need to send a detailed plan with a budget.
 If our Council approved of the project, will help you, if not there is nothing we can do for you.
 When I told him about our small office, he even agreed to place $17,500 at my disposal to pay the salary of our two part-time employees until our budget was studied and a decision was made.
 Our three-year frugal budget was approved and we were in business.
 The support of the National Endowment for the Humanities has continued until today.
 It is the longest in duration and highest in grants that the National Endowment had supported.

-How many volumes of the Encyclopaedia Iranica have been published and when is it going to
+How many volumes of the Encyclopaedia Iranica have been published and when is it going to be completed. ?

 To date fifteen volumes have been published in large bound volumes.
 These are also published online, but there are a large number of entries published online www.iranicaonline.org, whose turn has not come yet for being published in alphabetical order.
 The Encyclopaedia Iranica is aiming at finishing its first edition in 2020.
 However, this does not mean that the Encyclopaedia Iranica will stop growing, in fact Iranica will never end, but will continue to provide reliable up-to-date information about Iranian civilization and history as archeological and other discoveries are constantly made.
 Furthermore, we do not publish the biography of the living people, but in the course of time scholars and other worthy people pass away and then their biography needs to be commissioned and published.
 Thus the Encyclopaedia Iranica is a permanent work of reference.